eclipse-archived/orion/README.md

 This repository is solely for the Orion website (hosted at orionhub.org).

-If you were looking for the Orion client repository, [click here](http://git.eclipse.org/c/orion/org.eclipse.orion.client.git/).
+If you were looking for the Orion client repository, [click here](https://github.com/eclipse/orion.client).

-If you were looking for the Orion server repository, [click here](http://git.eclipse.org/c/orion/org.eclipse.orion.server.git/).
+If you were looking for the Orion server repository, [click here](https://github.com/eclipse/orion.server).

-####IMPORTANT: Orion Development happens at Eclipse.org, not GitHub.com.
-Please Contribute using Eclipse.org tooling.

 Contributing
 ------------